jaymarpolo/php-inventory/README.md

 # Inventory
-this is my first school project
+This is my first school project.
+It's a local web based inventory system.